-The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the new community-linked conservancy that is shared by just five, small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
-We didn’t have the opportunity to go out with Ol Seki’s guides hold either a bronze or silver Kenyan guiding qualification and we found them to be conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
-If you want to go into the Maasai Mara National Reserve, Ol Seki will organise a full-day game drive, with picnic breakfast and lunch.
-Their vehicles are solid-roofed Land Cruisers with roof hatches and roll-up sides.
+The most important activities at Ol Seki are the morning and evening game drives in Naboisho Conservancy, the community-linked conservancy that is shared by just five small camps and harbours large numbers of big cats, elephants, giraffe and other wildlife.
+At present Ol Seki’s guides hold either a bronze or silver Kenyan guiding qualification and we found them to be conscientious, well-trained spotters, knowledgeable about the species you will encounter and dedicated to safeguarding their local eco-system.
+On our most recent stay in February 2019 we enjoyed some wonderful sightings, which included a cheetah hunting with her four cubs and also a large pride of lions.

 In common with all properties in the Mara, early-morning balloon safaris can be booked.
 These last approximately one hour, followed by a bush breakfast with sparkling wine and then a game drive, arriving back at camp around mid-morning.
 There are several launch areas and you can expect to be woken as early as 4.00am.

 Back in camp, there is a trained masseuse who does massages in guests' tents.
 There are also plans to build a small spa tent in the near future – chat to us for the latest information.

-The name Ol Seki – 'sandpaper tree' – says it all: this is a peaceful retreat where the stresses of a busy life can be smoothed away by a combination of the inspiring location and good service, and where you have a chance to connect with a more grounded, elemental environment.
+The name Ol Seki – 'sandpaper tree' – says it all: this is a peaceful retreat where the stresses of a busy life can be smoothed away by a combination of the inspiring location, good service, and where you have a chance to connect with a more grounded, elemental environment.